Average Cost of Homeowners Insurance in Florida (2025)

 Average Cost of Home Insurance in Florida for Newly Constructed Homes

-Insuring a newly constructed home in Florida is generally more affordable, with an average premium of $4,234, which is $4,536 less than the $8,770 average for older homes.
-The table below illustrates the premium differences for varying coverage levels in new versus existing homes.
+Insuring a newly constructed home in Florida is more affordable, with an average premium of $4,234, $4,536 less than the $8,770 average for older homes.
+The table shows the premium differences for varying coverage levels in new versus existing homes:

 Average Annual Home Insurance Premiums: New vs. Existing Construction